YunchaoYang/LCsolutions_Cpp_Python/stdout_stderr.md

 You use `&1` to reference the value of the file descriptor 1 (stdout).
 So when you use `2>&1` you are basically saying “Redirect the stderr to the same place we are redirecting the stdout”.

+& indicates that what follows is a file descriptor and not a filename.
 (& - get address of 1, similar to C grammar.)

 ```shell
 $cat foo.txt > output.txt 2>&1